-I work as a Finance Officer for Peterborough City Council and I am Peterborough born and bred.
+I am Peterborough born and bred, now retired after 26 years working for Peterborough City Council.
 I have been researching my family history on and off for the past 30 years and that in turn has led to an interest in local and social history.
 Peterborough has changed so much over the last 50 years, it’s fascinating to track those changes and the effect they have had on the town.
 Our talks are interesting and enlightening and the outdoor visits in the summer are a bonus!